fusioncharts/jslink/README.md

-`--recursive`       |Look into all sub-directories while reading source directory `--source`          |The source directory to read from `--conf`            |jslink configuration JSON file location `--test`            |Run jslink in test mode without writing to file-system `--verbose`         |Will output (hopefully) useful information during the linking process `--help`            |Outputs the usage help text to terminal `--version`         |Shows the jslink version being used
+`--recursive`       |Look into all sub-directories while reading source directory `--source`          |The source directory to read from `--conf`            |jslink configuration JSON file location `--passthrough`     |Bypass all processing and only perform module dependency trace (concat) to boost performance `--test`            |Run jslink in test mode without writing to file-system `--verbose`         |Will output (hopefully) useful information during the linking process `--quiet`           |Prevent console output of any activity `--help`            |Outputs the usage help text to terminal `--version`         |Shows the jslink version being used